almeidas-tatiane/almeidas-tatiane/README.md

 - 🌱 I’m currently learning Selenium WebDriver, Java, Junit, PageObjects, Cucumber and JMeter.
 Willing to apply these knwoledges very soon in a new project.
 - 👯 I’m looking to collaborate on Performance Testing with JMeter.
 - 📫 How to reach me: https://www.linkedin.com/in/tatianealmeida/
-- ⚡ Fun fact: In my free time I like to watch movies at Netflix, travel and study new Software Testing technologies, I started my study in this area in 2009 at @Iterasys and every year I find a way to continuous my improvement with new trainings and new test certifications.
+- ⚡ Fun fact: In my free time I like to watch movies at Netflix, travel and study new Software Testing technologies, I started my studies in this area in 2009 at @Iterasys and every year I find a way to continue my improvement with new trainings and new test certifications.